 Exotropia is a form of strabismus (eye misalignment) in which one or both of the eyes turn outward.
 It is the opposite of crossed eyes, or esotropia.
-Exotropia may occur from time to time (intermittent exotropia) or may be constant.
-It can be found in every age group [See figures 1 and 2].
+Exotropia may occur from time to time (intermittent exotropia) or may be constant, and is found in every age group [See figures 1 and 2].